 Nestled in the heart of Reno you will find Reno eNVy, a locally-owned and operated store doubling as the Reno Tahoe Visitor Center.
 Inside you will find Reno Tahoe swag, Reno eNVy brand apparel, souvenirs and all the necessary guides, brochures and maps to help you make the most the most of your time in our region.
 Next door is Bumblebee Blooms, a flower boutique serving the Reno area with fresh floral arrangements and gifts.

 The staff at Reno Bead Shop will help you find the perfect piece of ready-made jewelry, or inspire you to create your own!
 Book lovers will be in heaven at Sundance Bookstore, located inside a historic mansion, with each room filled with a different literary genre.
-Have a young shopaholic with you, or just want to feel like a kid again?
-Then plan a trip to Happy Happy Joy Joy, filled with classic toys and uncommon gifts.
+Sittie and Sage, located on Saint Lawrence Ave. in MidTown, carries a selection of women’s clothing, jewelry and accessories.

 The shops at South Creek Center are in a league of their own.
 In fact, you might need a full day to explore this walkable 18-shop center and their handful of food and drink options.
 Start with The Freckled Frog for eclectic home accessories, antiques and gifts, or browse one of their clothing boutiques such as Shoe, Southcreek Clothing Co., Triggers Boutique and many more.
 Quench your thirst or satisfy your appetite at one of the coffee shops, bars or restaurants that call this quaint shopping center home.

 Don’t limit yourself to these neighborhoods!
 Plenty of other one-of-a-kind shopping destinations are popping up around Reno Tahoe.
 Take a drive to Dickerson Road for a visit to Strange Bikinis, where you’ll find style-forward bikinis, with a selection of ready-to-wear styles or custom-made options available.
-Across the street is Sierra Water Gardens, which carries all types of succulents, air plants, terrariums, indoor plants and water plants so you can design your own garden-inspired masterpiece.
-Across the street you can shop a selection of locally-crafted pottery at The Wedge Ceramics Studio or even sign up for classes to create your own.
+Just down the street you can shop a selection of locally-crafted pottery at The Wedge Ceramics Studio or even sign up for classes to create your own.